Standard Operating Procedures

 BAs (or PFDs) are to be worn at all times.

-For stand up paddle boarding, British Canoeing strongly recommends that paddlers have both a primary and secondary form of floatation support.
-For grade 2 water and above or challenging water conditions, traditional foam BAs/PFDs should be worn and considered as the primary floatation support.
+For stand-up paddle boarding, Paddle UK strongly recommends that paddlers have both a primary and secondary form of floatation support.
+For moving water and challenging water conditions, traditional foam BAs/PFDs should be worn and considered as the primary floatation support.
 When paddling more placid, sheltered conditions, alternative types of PFD (such as inflating PFDs) can be worn and considered as the secondary form of floatation, with the SUP acting as the primary support.
 If you do not have access to an inflating PFD, a traditional foam BA must be worn.

 Exceptions